By utilizing the accumulate function in C++, we can efficiently calculate the sum of an array.

 Time Complexity: O(n)

-Space Complexity: O(n) where n is the size of the array.
+Space Complexity: O(n) denoting the array's size as 'n'.

 Sum of vector